How to compare floating point numbers

 If you need a boolean result, then use

-.
-The two numbers should be the first and second operands, and then the tolerance is the value after the<=
+float_eq!orfloat_ne!.
+The two numbers should be the first and second operands, and then the tolerance is the value after the<=.
+For example, to compare twof32numbers stored inaandbusing a relative tolerance oftolscaled to the magnitude of the second operand:

 #![allow(unused)] fn main() { float_eq!(a, b, r2nd <= tol) }